codegamesgg/API-HUB/README.md

 To start working with our platform, you need to go through a connection procedure during which you will be provided with all necessary data for authentication and system access.
 Contact for communication and onboarding:

-If you have any questions or need assistance during the registration process, you can contact us via email at: info@codegames.gg
+If you have any questions or need assistance during the registration process, you can contact us via email at: info@codegames.gg  , or telegram @igoryan34

 # CodeGames integration